American Express Blue Business Cash Card Review: Simple Cash Back

 The offers a simple approach to earning and redeeming cash back.
 Purchases earn a flat rewards rate, with cash back applied as a statement credit automatically.

 "Expanded Buying Power" allows you to spend over your limit when necessary.
-There's no annual fee and this card comes with an introductory APR for purchases and balance transfers.
+There's no annual fee (see Rates & Fees; terms apply).

-The Blue Business Cash Card from American Express could be a great choice if you want straightforward rewards.
+The American Express Blue Business Cash Card could be a great choice if you want straightforward rewards.

 Learn more to help you decide whether it's the right cash back card for your business.